MegaMalin/gomoku/API_RFC.md

 ----------

 #### Returns the connection status for both players.
-A ame can only start when both players are connected
+A game can only start when both players are connected

 **GET /connected**